-- The Provost is responsible as chief academic officer for coordinating the administration of the colleges and schools and all academic support services.
+- 1. The Provost is responsible as chief academic officer for coordinating the administration of the colleges and schools and all academic support services.
 The Provost shall be an ex officio member of every faculty of the University.
-The Deans of the colleges and schools and the Senior Vice President for the Health Sciences report to the Provost, with the Deans of the schools of medicine, nursing, pharmacy, and health professions reporting in consultation with the Senior Vice President for the Health Sciences. - 2.
-The Provost works with the Deans and Senior Vice President for the Health Sciences to facilitate adequate planning and to develop academic policies for carrying out the educational programs of the colleges and schools and for achieving the aims of the University.
+The Deans of the colleges and schools report to the Provost. - 2.
+The Provost works with the Deans to facilitate adequate planning and to develop academic policies for carrying out the educational programs of the colleges and schools and for achieving the aims of the University.
 The Provost assists the colleges and schools to relate the goals of each unit to the goals of the University.
 This process provides a means whereby the diversity that exists among the various colleges and schools becomes mutually compatible and consistent with the overarching mission of the University. - 3.
-The Provost also provides leadership to the Deans and Senior Vice President for the Health Sciences in planning, implementing, and evaluating collegiate programs that will achieve and maintain a high level of educational quality.
+The Provost also provides leadership to the Deans in planning, implementing, and evaluating collegiate programs that will achieve and maintain a high level of educational quality.
 The Provost acts to encourage and facilitate cooperative academic programs and sharing of academic support services among the colleges and schools.
-Some of the academic support services, which are included are Office of the Registrar, Academic and Advising Services, Research, International Programs, Institutional Effectiveness, Summer Programs, Service-Learning, National Scholarships and Fellowships, Center for Baptist Studies, Center for Theology and Public Life, Institute of Life Purpose, the University Libraries, and Mercer Press.
-These provide necessary complements, especially to the academic programs in the colleges and schools.
+Some of the academic support services which are included are Office of the Registrar, Academic and Advising Services, Research and Sponsored Programs, Global Education, Institutional Effectiveness, Summer Programs, Engaged Learning including Service-Learning, National Scholarships and Fellowships, Teaching and Learning, Center for Baptist Studies, Center for Theology and Public Life, Institute of Life Purpose, the University Libraries, and Mercer Press.
+These provide necessary complements, especially to the academic programs in the colleges and schools. - 4.
+The Provost is the chief planning officer for academic programs and budgets.
+The Provost assists the Deans in the coordination of cooperative and long-range planning and in the integration of planning, budgeting, and evaluation of academic and academic support programs.
+The Provost assists with the preparation of current and

-- 4. The Provost is the chief planning officer for academic programs and budgets.
-The Provost assists the Deans and Senior Vice President for the Health Sciences in the coordination of cooperative and long-range planning and in the integration of planning, budgeting, and evaluation of academic and academic support programs.
-The Provost assists with the preparation of current and capital budgets of the colleges and schools, working with the Deans, Senior Vice President for the Health Sciences, Directors, Senior Vice and Vice Provosts, and the appropriate financial officers.
+- capital budgets of the colleges and schools, working with the Deans, Directors, Senior Vice and Vice Provosts, and the appropriate financial officers.
 The annual budget requests for the colleges and schools are presented to the President through the Provost who also submits evaluations and recommendations concerning such budget requests. - 5.
-The Provost with the advice of the Deans and Senior Vice President for the Health Sciences, makes recommendations to the President regarding faculty appointments, promotion, and tenure for the colleges and schools and participates in the recruitment and selection of candidates for faculty appointments in the colleges and schools.
+The Provost, with the advice of the Deans, makes recommendations to the President regarding faculty appointments, promotion, and tenure for the colleges and schools and participates in the recruitment and selection of candidates for faculty appointments in the colleges and schools.
 The Provost is authorized to act on behalf of the President in issuing letters of appointment to the faculty of the colleges and schools.